telerik/kendo-ui-core/docs/controls/diagrams-and-maps/map/authoring-maps.md

 When it comes to converting between different vector formats the first project that comes to mind is the [OGR Library and utilities](http://www.gdal.org/ogr/index.html), part of the [Geospatial Data Abstraction Library](http://www.gdal.org/).
 The [ogr2ogr](http://www.gdal.org/ogr2ogr.html) command-line tool is also included in it.

+> [Mapshaper](http://www.mapshaper.org/) is also a great tool that allows you to do many edits directly in the browser.
+Be sure to check it out.

 The example below demonstrates the command that converts the dataset to GeoJSON and filters it out.

 ###### Example